 Unless otherwise agreed by Aircraft Information Services, Inc. (AISI) in writing, this report shall be for the sole use of the client/addressee.
 This report is offered as a fair and unbiased assessment of the subject aircraft.
 AISI has no past, present, or anticipated future interest in the subject aircraft.
-The conclusions and opinions expressed in this report are based on published information, information provided by others, reasonable interpretations and opinions are given in good faith.
-Such conclusions and opinions are judgments that reflect conditions reported upon are subject to any subsequent change.
-AISI shall not be liable to any party for damages arising out of reliance or alleged reliance or alleged reliance on this report.
+The conclusions and opinions expressed in this report are based on published information, information provided by others, reasonable interpretations and calculations thereof and are given in good faith.
+Such conclusions and opinions are judgments that reflect conditions and values which are current at the time of this report.
+The values and conditions reported upon are subject to any subsequent change.
+AISI shall not be liable to any party for damages arising out of reliance or alleged reliance on this report, or for any parties action or failure to act as a result of reliance or alleged reliance on this report.